MichelleHaase/CS50p_x/notes_CS50p.md

 * don't forget comments singleLine # multi """ """
 * __pseudocode__ - comments + todo's
 ## functions with example print()
-auto inserts whitespace, linebreak at the en dand space between komma seperated Arguments (only komma seperated + concatanats strings and therefore doesn't insert whitespace) parameters like sep='' and end='' can be overwritten when using the function like
+auto inserts whitespace, line break at the end and space between comma separated Arguments (only comma separated + concatenates strings and therefore doesn't insert whitespace) parameters like sep='' and end='' can be overwritten when using the function like